GiuseppeBaldini/Learn-Python-the-Hard-Way/README.md

-# Learn Python the Hard Way - Notes and Solutions
+# Learn Python the Hard Way

 My notes and solutions to the exercises given by Zed Shaw in its introductory book to Python: [Learn Python the Hard Way](https://learnpythonthehardway.org/python3/).